uselagoon/lagoon/docs/using_lagoon/active_standby.md

 Lagoon supports Active/Standby (also known as blue/green) deployments.

 ## Configuration
-To change an existing project to support active/standby you'll need to configure some project settings in the Lagoon API
+To change an existing project to support active/standby you'll need to configure some project settings in the Lagoon API.

-`productionEnviromment` should be set to the branch name of the current environment that is active `standbyProductionEnvironment` should be set to the branch name of the environment that will be in standby
+* `productionEnviromment` should be set to the branch name of the current environment that is active.
+* `standbyProductionEnvironment` should be set to the branch name of the environment that will be in standby.

 ```
 mutation updateProject {